BioGeMT/miRBench_paper/miRNAfinder/README.txt

-This script filters .tsv files for miRNA sequences, extracts specific information (id, seq.g, seq.m, noncodingRNA_fam, feature,test,label) about the miRNA sequences only and creates a new .tsv file containing the above information
+This script filters .tsv files from HybriDetector for miRNA sequences, extracts specific information (id, seq.g, seq.m, noncodingRNA_fam, feature,test,label) about the miRNA sequences only and creates a new .tsv file containing the above information